Ten weird things Italians say, and what they mean

 If your partner 'puts horns on you', it means they're having an affair – you can either use the phrase or simply make the horns gesture to imply someone is being cheated on.
 As for the origin of the phrase, this one comes from Greek mythology.
 Parsifal, the Queen of Crete, had an adulterous relationship with the Cretan Bull, so when her son, the Minotaur, was born, he had the body of a man and head of a bull; the horns acting as a symbol of his mother’s extra-marital affair.
 Greek gestures, sayings and vocabulary found their way into the Italian language particularly in cities founded by Greeks, such as Naples.

 Nowadays the gesture can be used as an insult even if you've got no reason to assume someone's partner has been unfaithful.
 Italian footballers often make the horns sign at the referee, for example.

 Photo: Dean Hochman/Flickr

-Just imagine that someone in heaven has turned the taps on full blast – this phrase is just a dramatic way of saying it’s raining heavily.
-Of course, this is Italy, so it’s also used in weather that those from less summery climates might refer to as a ‘light drizzle’.
+Picture someone in heaven turning the taps on full blast – this phrase is just a dramatic way of saying it’s raining heavily.
+Of course, this is Italy, so it’s also used in weather that those of us from less summery climes might refer to as a ‘light drizzle’...

 Photo: Mike Burns/Flickr